sramanarouth/sramanarouth/README.md

 - 💬 Ask me about ...
 Anything that is within my knowledge domain.
 - 📫 How to reach me: ...
 [LinkedIn profile - ](https://www.linkedin.com/in/sramana-routh-2456181b6)
 - 😄 Pronouns: ...
 She/Her
-- ⚡ Fun fact: ... half finished.
+- ⚡ Fun fact: ... half finished
 -->